The Quick Answer

 If you are teaching riding lessons, training horses, transporting horses, boarding horses or if your practice includes equine clinics or any other equine related work this will likely NOT fall under your EFW scope of practice and will thus require a separate equine commercial liability insurance policy.

-You should also consider your need for property insurance (for damage to your property), health or life insurance for your horses, and insurance for your equipment and tack.
+You should also consider your need for farm insurance (which usually includes a liability component), property insurance (for damage to your property), health or life insurance for your horses, and insurance for your equipment and tack.
 If you have employees there are additional considerations that are outside the scope of this article such as workers compensation.

 Where to get Insurance

-If you are a member of a professional regulatory body such as the Canadian Counselling and Psychotherapy Association, the Alberta College of Social Workers or the College of Alberta Psychologists I recommend trying to get both commercial and professional liability insurance through this membership with their recommended insurance company, as you are likely to have access to group rates which could save you a significant amount of money.
-For this to apply to your EFW and/ or AAT work you probably need your professional regulatory body to state that EFW and/ or AAT (however you describe this aspect of work) falls within your scope of practice as whatever it is they certify you as (e.g. counsellor, social worker, psychologist etc.) and to provide this statement to the insurance company.
-I recommend getting it confirmed in writing each year from your insurance company or broker that your insurance policy includes coverage for this aspect of your practice.
+If you are a member of a professional regulatory body such as the Canadian Counselling and Psychotherapy Association, the Alberta College of Social Workers or the College of Alberta Psychologists I recommend exploring your options for both commercial and professional liability insurance through this membership with their recommended insurance company, as you are likely to have access to group rates which could save you a significant amount of money.
+For this to apply to your EFW and/ or AAT work, it is my understanding that you need your professional regulatory body to state that EFW and/ or AAT (however you describe this aspect of work) falls within your scope of practice as whatever it is they certify you as (e.g. counsellor, social worker, psychologist etc.) and to provide this statement to the insurance company.
+I also recommend getting it confirmed in writing each year from your insurance company or broker that your insurance policy includes coverage for this aspect of your practice.
+The brokers (for example BMS) who place insurance for members of professional regulatory bodies are starting now to define pre requisite requirements (e.g. in terms of training in AAT/ EFW and experience/ training with the species worked with) and in some cases limitations on what is covered.
+So I highly encourage you to read the small print, ask questions and seek clarification.

 If you live in Alberta I highly recommend that anyone who owns or interacts with horses join the Alberta Equestrian Federation (AEF).
 Their reasonably priced annual membership comes with a group insurance policy which covers you for a wide range of risks including liability coverage if a horse was to get onto a road and caused an accident, some transportation coverage, and emergency boarding coverage.
 They also have several optional ‘add ons’ that I believe are worthwhile for most horse owners.

-Please note I am NOT an insurance or legal expert or professional, so this is definitely an area where you should check the requirements specific to your province, client base, approach, credentials and work situation with an expert in the insurance field.
+Please note I am NOT an insurance or legal expert or professional, so this is definitely an area where you should check the requirements specific to your country, province, client base, approach, credentials, training and work situation with an expert in the insurance field.

 Note: If you are unsure of any of the terminology or acronyms we used above please refer to our earlier blog post where we defined and reviewed these terms for you.